MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Construction

 From the selected repositories, we retrieve merged pull requests~(PR) using the GitHub API, collecting metadata such as issue descriptions, pull request text, commit history, and patch information.
 To ensure stable repository states, we only consider PRs merged into the repository's default branch.

 To construct valid issue-resolution tasks, we apply the following filtering steps: \myNum{i}~We retain only PRs that are explicitly linked to a GitHub issue using standard closure patterns (e.g., ``fixes \#123'', ``resolves \#45'').
-This ensures that each task has a clear problem description derived from the issue report. \myNum{ii}~PRs must modify or introduce test files so that the correctness of the fix can be verified through automated execution.

-\myNum{iii}~For each retained PR, we extract two patches: a test patch containing the test changes and a fix patch containing the implementation changes.
+This ensures that each task has a clear problem description derived from the issue report. \myNum{ii}~PRs must modify or introduce test files so that the correctness of the fix can be verified through automated execution. \myNum{iii}~For each retained PR, we extract two patches: a test patch containing the test changes and a fix patch containing the changes.
 These patches are anchored to the PR's base commit to enable controlled replay of the development history.
-Thus, each candidate instance contains four components: \myNum{i}~the base commit, \myNum{ii}~the issue description, \myNum{iii}~the test patch, and \myNum{iv}~the fix patch.
+Thus, each candidate instance contains four components: (a)~the base commit, (b)~the issue description, (c)~the test patch, and (d)~the fix patch.
 These filters yield a set of candidate issue–PR pairs for subsequent validation.